 Q: Can you walk us through your story?

 A: Sure.
 I went to a small, non-target school in the Midwest of the U.S. and had strived for an investment banking role since high school.

-However, most finance students at my school went into FP&A or wealth management, and IB roles were far from plentiful, similar to most non-targets.
+However, most finance students at my school went into FP&A in the corporate finance career path or wealth management, and IB roles were far from plentiful, similar to most non-targets.

 I was interested in M&A roles, but the recruiting environment and the fact that I graduated in the middle of a recession made them tough to get.

 I did a corporate finance internship, and then I accepted a full-time role in valuation and business analysis at a non-Big-4 accounting firm.

 We did a lot of work on purchase price allocation and post-deal matters, and I spent a few years working with PE and VC firms to value their portfolio companies.

 That experience solidified my interest in IB/PE, but I knew I’d have to move over ASAP to get there: They don’t hire 40-year-old analysts.